rronkkeli/md2htm/readme.md

 # Why this project?

 I needed a markdown parser for my blog because writing markdown is a clear way to format text.
 I could have gone a different route, like just detecting new lines to parse into paragraphs but it wasn't enough.
 I also wanted something to hone my coding skills with, so this came into mind.
 I could have used ready programs but why use readily available programs when you can bang your head to the wall?

+This code is propably very confusing to look at because there are hundreds of rows of match arms.
+I wanted to make it by using match arms because they are so powerful in rust.